 - Creating future leaders who can make informed decisions and take action.

-This Council’s Enviroschools Regional Coordination role is supported by facilitators who are funded by Stratford District Council, New Plymouth District Council, South Taranaki District Council, Taranaki Regional Council, TSB Community Trust, Kindergarten Taranaki, and International Volunteer HQ.
+This Council’s Enviroschools Regional Coordination role is supported by facilitators who are funded by Stratford District Council, New Plymouth District Council, South Taranaki District Council, Taranaki Regional Council, TSB Community Trust and Kindergarten Taranaki.

 Find out more on the Taranaki region’s Enviroschools page(external link).